brandon-carlisle/clipcollections/README.md

 # ClipCollections

-ClipCollections is a simple tool that helps Twitch streamers organize their clips into collections for easy sharing and improved discoverability.
+ClipCollections is a simple tool that helps Twitch streamers organize their clips into collections for easy sharing.
 Create collections of your best moments, game settings, loadouts, or any other category you want.

 ## How it works